 The most common payment method accepted by most payment gateways.
 This requires customers to have a credit or debit card that provides a 16-digit payment card number and card security code.
 However, with the low credit card penetration rate in Southeast Asian countries, merchants should look to offer alternative payment options.

 Merchants can allow customers to make payment by transferring directly to their bank accounts, either through internet banking or ATM transfer.
-It is one of the most popular payment methods supported by e-commerce platforms in Southeast Asia, with iPrice group reporting that 94%, 86% and 79% of merchants in Indonesia, Vietnam and Thailand respectively offering it.
+It is one of the most popular payment methods supported by eCommerce platforms in Southeast Asia, with iPrice group reporting that 94%, 86% and 79% of merchants in Indonesia, Vietnam and Thailand7 respectively offering it.

 Cash on delivery may not be the most efficient and secure method of payment for eCommerce transactions but it is one of the most feasible stopgap measures to facilitate online shopping in countries that shun online transactions due to fear of fraud and lack of credit card ownership.
 For merchants, working with a logistics partner to offer COD should be part of the initial strategy.
 As the market develops and as your business grows, making the transition to digital payments will likely reap dividends in the long run.
 If you’d like to get more tips like these on shipping to Southeast Asia in general, check out our guide on B2C shipping to Southeast Asia to find out more!

 If you’d like to find out more about how we can solve your SEA eCommerce cross-border delivery needs, come and have a conversation with us.

 Interested in B2C Shipping to Southeast Asia?
 Read more below: